-Gasoline engines that are converted for LPG or Natural Gas applications must use oils labeled SP.
+Gasoline engines that are converted for LPG or Natural Gas applications must use oils labeled SH and/or SJ.
 Do not use oils that are specifically formulated for Diesel Engines only.
 CC or CD classification, even when labeled Heavy Duty or for Natural Gas Engines, are not acceptable.
-The use of SAE 5W-30 is recommended for ambient temperatures down to -22F (-30C).
-The use of SAE 0W-30 is recommended for ambient temperatures below -22F (-30C).
+The use of SAE 5W-20 is recommended for all temperatures: